 ♥ This is the second in a 3-part series on online patient support groups.
 The other posts are “Discover.
 Join.
 Leave.
 The Life Cycle of Online Patient Groups” and “What Really Goes On in Your Friendly Online Patient Group”

-Q: What’s your own experience of online support groups been like?
+Q: What has your own experience with online support groups been like?

 NOTE FROM CAROLYN: I wrote much more about how women seek out patient support in my book, A Woman’s Guide to Living with Heart Disease.
 You can ask for it at your local library or favourite bookshop, or order it online (paperback, hardcover or e-book) at Amazon – or order it directly from my publisher, Johns Hopkins University Press (use the code HTWN to save 20% off the list price).

 .
 (1) E V Bernstam et al. “Accuracy and self correction of information received from an internet breast cancer list: content analysis”.
 BMJ 2006; 332 doi: http://dx.doi.org/10.1136/bmj.38753.524201.7C